dan-wagner/DMHEE_HIV/README.md

   which perform the relevant steps to produce a specific result.
 In other words, these scripts accept simulation output as input and return a result (i.e. tabular or graphical) which will be stored in the `results` directory.

-# Notes
-  * :information_source: Added function to plot Cost-Effectiveness plane.
-    - Potential to limit code duplication.
-Instead uses features of input data to determine how to plot the plane.
-Right now, that's limited to whether the input data reflects output from deterministic or stochastic model evaluation.
-    - Future updates will also include features to accommodate more than two alternatives, and multiple sub-groups.
-    - Plan will be to add this function to my `HEEToolkit` package.
-  * :information_source: Added function to plot Cost-Effectiveness Acceptability Curve.
-    - CEACs are a requirement across projects.
-Opportunity to eliminate code duplication.
-    - Future updates will accommodate data which contain costs/effects for multiple sub-groups.
-    - Plan will be to add this function to my `HEEToolkit` package.

 [^1]: Briggs AH, Claxton K, Sculpher MJ.
 Decision modelling for health economic evaluation.
 Oxford: Oxford University Press; 2006.
 237 p.
 (Briggs A, Gray A, editors.
 Oxford handbooks in health economic evaluation.)
 [^2]: Chancellor JV, Hill AM, Sabin CA, Simpson KN, Youle M. Modelling the Cost Effectiveness of Lamivudine/Zidovudine Combination Therapy in HIV Infection.
 Pharmacoeconomics.
 1997 Jul 1;12(1):54–66.